GameWithPixels/PixelsUnityPlugin/README.md

 #### LED animations data

-Lighting patterns let you customize how a Pixel dice will light up.
+Animations let you customize how a Pixel dice will light up.
 There is a wide spectrum of possibilities, from a simple flash of colors to a rainbow effect, or more advanced effects such as waterfall, rotating rings, etc.